CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-02.md

 Homework 2: Step 6 - Schedule by Day

-The timeline Gantt chart screenshot can be found here - weekly_logs.timeline_gantt.png - In the weekly folder!
+The timeline Gantt chart screenshot can be found here - -

 Homework 2: Step 7 - Risk Register